Cities & Public ServicesSeptember 21, 2023

 Cities suffer from urban heat island effect, which makes micro-locales significantly warmer than their immediate surroundings.
 Thanks to high concentrations of vehicles and mass transit, a high density of carbon-emitting office and apartment buildings and a variety of other factors, cities are perhaps hit hardest by increasing heat waves.

-It begins with buildings
+Heat island causes: It begins with buildings

 Cities tend to be centers of construction.
 From high-rises to office buildings to community centers, there’s always something being built.
 The problem with this — aside from the emissions from the construction industry — is that buildings produce significant amounts of heat.
-They’re outfitted with extensive HVAC systems that generate large amounts of electricity, which in turn burns a large amount of fossil fuels.
+They’re outfitted with extensive HVAC systems that generate large amounts of electricity, which in turn burn a large amount of fossil fuels.

 One effort to encourage construction of more sustainable buildings has been LEED certification.
 To be LEED certified, buildings must be constructed with attention paid to water use and conservation, sustainable materials and protection of biodiversity, among other factors.
 The LEED program extends beyond singular buildings, and can be applied to entire neighborhoods within cities.
 However, it’s just one tool that can be used to ensure some level of urban sustainability.